Saltwater (Chicane song)

-"Saltwater" is a song by English musician Chicane featuring the vocals of Irish singer Máire Brennan.
+"Saltwater" is a song by English musician Chicane featuring the vocals of Irish singer Moya Brennan.
 The track uses parts of Clannad's 1982 hit "Theme from Harry's Game" with both re-recorded and newly written lyrics.

 It was released as a single in May 1999, reaching the number-six position on the UK Singles Chart and becoming a popular trance track in clubs across Europe.
 In 2003, the song was used in a national tourism campaign for Ireland and also by Belfast City Council in adverts promoting the city.

+Critical reception

+Upon its release, Billboard highlighted “Saltwater” as “an absolute highlight” of Chicane’s second album and praised the track’s “lush trance-speckled” production and singled out the “melancholic voice of Clannad’s Máire Brennan” as central to its appeal.

 Music video

 Filmed in February 1999, the music video for "Saltwater" juxtaposes calm surfing footage, which was shot in Woolacombe, North Devon, where many beaches that are popular surfer destinations are located, with frenzied nightclub footage, which was shot at a studio on Old Street in London as well as at the actual Gatecrasher One club in Sheffield (known as "The Republic" at the time).